 18-Wheeler Liability for Accidents in Construction Zones

 We are all aware that road construction zones cause traffic to be backed up as cars have to bottleneck through one or two lanes.
-But more problematic than this inconvenience, however, are the many additional dangers that inevitably grow out of the traffic that comes with construction, especially when large vehicles like commercial trucks are involved.
-In this article we’ll give some examples of 18-wheeler liability in construction zone scenarios that we’ve witnessed in the past 25 years of practicing truck accident law.
+More problematic than this inconvenience, however, are the many additional dangers that grow out of the traffic that comes with construction, especially when large vehicles like commercial trucks are involved.
+In this article we'll give some examples of 18-wheeler crashes in construction zone scenarios that we've witnessed in the past 25 years of practicing truck accident law.

 Questions Answered on This Page:

 - How do truck accidents happen in construction zones?

 - How can responsible parties be held accountable?

 Why truck accidents happen so much in construction zones.

 Everyone knows that 18-wheelers often cause crashes out on the highway.
 But things get a lot more dangerous when they're traveling through construction zones.
 There are three main reasons for this:

 1. Traffic stops at unexpected times.
 This is usually the biggest problem.
 Cars and trucks are barreling down the road at a high rate of speed when they turn the corner and traffic is stopped.
 Trucks weigh 80,000 pounds, and it takes a lot of effort to stop that much mass.
 Most drivers pay adequate enough attention to the road to stop in time without causing any problems to anyone, but a few irresponsible drivers can cause incredible destruction.
 We've seen cases where truck drivers were playing with their cell phones, were barely awake because they had driven too long without a break, or even had a reduced reaction time because they were on drugs or alcohol.
 Drivers---especially truck drivers---have only a few moments to make the decision to stop.
 When they don't, people die.